adeeba653/WDev_Projects/README.md

 # WDev_Projects
-A collection of foundational web development projects built while completing Colt Steele's Web Development Bootcamp.
+A collection of foundational web development projects built while following a Web Development Bootcamp Online.
 These projects cover core concepts in HTML, CSS, JavaScript, and responsive design.

 Following is the list of  web development projects.
 You can find the repository of each project through the links given below: